-St. Luke’s Hospital to Establish Level II Trauma Center
+St. Luke’s Hospital Achieves Level II Trauma Center Designation

-The trauma center will be the first of its kind in the region.
-It will fill a critical need serving southeastern Massachusetts and parts of Rhode Island.
+The trauma center is the first of its kind in the region, filling a critical need serving southeastern Massachusetts and parts of Rhode Island.

 Level II Designation

 Becoming a Level II trauma center is a rigorous process that involves verification by the American College of Surgeons.
 Currently, St. Luke’s has a full trauma team onboard with a trauma surgeon and staff available 24/7.